VLety/fastApiProject/README.md

 * CRUD operations on 3 objects: User, Employee and Ticket which is relational to Employee
 * PATCH operations on User object for name & password changing
 * RBAC permissions model for each API endpoint

+> [!IMPORTANT]
+> In our project setup and installation we will use the name "fastApiProject" everywhere and the name of my domain fastapiproject.key-info.com.ua which is done for clarity.
+But for your needs you should of course use your own names and your own domain.

 ## Setup and deploy project to the "clear" AWS Ubuntu EC2 Instance:
 > [!NOTE]
 > We will not consider the installation of EC2 instance in this article as this is a separate topic, assuming that the necessary knowledge already exists.
 For PoC or Prototype project deployments, the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) will be sufficient [read more](https://aws.amazon.com/ec2/getting-started/).